JustinLaureano/wmsa/docs/provisioning-swarm-servers.md

-# Provision Docker Swarm Servers
+# Provisioning Docker Swarm Servers

 This application is intended to be deployed in a Docker Swarm environment, so this guide covers how leader and worker node servers should be initially setup and provisioned to work correctly.